NFT Liquidity

 Stale Listing

 An NFT listing that has remained unsold beyond the median time-to-sale for its collection tier.
 Stale listings signal a mismatch between the seller's price expectation and available buyer demand at that price point.
-In bilateral marketplaces, stale listings accumulate because the only resolution mechanism is price reduction -- the seller must lower their ask until it meets a bid.
-Trade coordination offers an alternative resolution: the NFT finds value not through a direct buyer but through a coordinated trade where the holder receives a different asset they prefer.
+In bilateral marketplaces, stale listings accumulate because the only resolution is price reduction -- the seller must lower their ask until it meets a bid.
+SWAPS offers another way forward: the NFT can help the holder get a different asset they prefer.

 Floor Price vs. Real Liquidity